Neonsy/NeonSpace/Markdown/README.md

 > [!TIP]
 > **Why This Matters**: In a world of rapid technological change, the ability to connect dots across domains is more valuable than deep expertise in any single area.
+> But this also applies to life itself, not just technology.

 ---

 ## 💭 My Beliefs & Values

-### 🏢 Corporate Culture vs Personal Motivation

-I believe in **user-centric design** and **personal motivation** over corporate-driven development.
-Too often, projects are built to satisfy CEOs and shareholders rather than actual users.
-I focus on creating technology that serves people first, not profit margins.

 ### ⚖️ Work-Life Balance & Passion

 **Passion should never be killed by corporate demands.**
 I believe in maintaining work-life balance while staying motivated through personal drive, not external pressure.
 Quality work comes from genuine interest and sustainable practices, not burnout culture.
+Even in smaller things like hobby projects, it is important to follow your own interests, which are usually tied to ones passions.

 ### 🎯 User-Centric Development

 Every decision in my development process prioritizes the human experience.
-I build for users, not for corporate checkboxes or arbitrary metrics.
+I want to build for users, not for corporate checkboxes or arbitrary metrics.
-Technology should enhance lives, not complicate them.
+Technology should enhance lives.

+### 🏢 Corporate Culture vs Personal Motivation

+I believe in **user-centric design** and **personal motivation** over corporate-driven development.
+Too often, projects are built to satisfy CEOs and shareholders rather than actual users.
+I focus on creating things that serve the people first, not profit margins.

 ### 🤝 Trusting Experts & Building Relationships